Swan Oyster Depot: Lineage

-The Menu
+Menu

 The walls of Swan Oyster Depot are covered with memorabilia and artifacts collected and curated during the shop's over century-long existence.
 Most prominent is the 3-panel handwritten menu, put up in 1985 and left unchanged since then, with eponymous swans illustrated on the corners.

 Swan Oyster Depot is known for its selection of fresh and sometimes rare oysters, with the list of what is available changing daily.
 Olympias are one example.
 During the Gold Rush time in the 1850s, Olympias were popular, readily available in the Bay Area, and used in many dishes.
 Over time, however, because they are smaller and more slow to mature than most other popular oyster varieties, they became less profitable and more rare a choice for most shellfish purveyors to grow.

-In addition to the posted menu, there is what has been called a "secret menu," which includes seafood selections that are known and requested by regulars The secret menu has such selections as the Smørrebrød, an open-faced Sandwich; a "Dozen Eggs" which are thin, raw scallops with Sriracha in ponzu sauce, and Sicilian Sashimi.
+In addition to the posted menu, there is what has been called a "secret menu," which includes seafood selections that are known and requested by regulars The secret menu has such selections as the Smørrebrød, an open-faced sandwich; a "Dozen Eggs" which are thin, raw scallops with Sriracha in ponzu sauce, and Sicilian Sashimi.